infracamp/infracamp/docs/mission/index.md

     approach build for change and multiple languages.
 ---

-## Superior Developers
+## Superiority

 There are lots of programming languages and frameworks out right now.
 And each developer has own preferences on language and frameworks regardless of skills.
-In fact all programming languages base upon the same methodology and a skilled programmer will be a good programmer in an alien language as well.
+In fact all programming languages are base upon the same methodology and a skilled programmer will be a good programmer in an alien language as well.

 But think of a programmer as a translator for foreign language.
 To learn a new language it will take you